SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Types.md

 For example, a function `someFunction<T>()` could return a value of type `T` or `Dictionary<String, T>`.

-A parameter whose type is an opaque type is syntactic sugar for a parameter of generic type, without specifying a name for the generic type parameter.
+Writing an opaque type for a parameter is syntactic sugar for using a generic type, without specifying a name for the generic type parameter.
+The implicit generic type parameter has a constraint that requires it to conform to the protocol named in the opaque type.
+If you write multiple opaque types, each one makes its own generic type parameter.
-That is, the following declarations are equivalent, with `T1` and `T2` representing the unnamed generic type parameters:
+For example, the following declarations are equivalent:

 ```swift
 func someFunction(x: some MyProtocol, y: some MyProtocol) { }
 func someFunction<T1: MyProtocol, T2: MyProtocol>(x: T1, y: T2) { }
 ```

+In the second declaration,
-Because the generic types doesn't have a name, there's no way to refer to it in code.
+because the generic type parameters `T1` and `T2` have names, you can refer use these types elsewhere in the code.
+In contrast,
+the generic type parameters in the first declaration don't have names and can't be referenced in other code.

-You can't use this syntactic sugar on the type of a variadic parameter.
+You can't use an opaque type in the type of a variadic parameter.

 You can't use an opaque type
 as a parameter to a function type being returned,